ConfederacyOfGaia/Gaia/magic.md

 ## Spellcasters

 The spellcasting classes are [druid](druid.md), [mage](mage.md), and [ranger](ranger.md).
 Druids and rangers obtain their spellcasting abilities in the same way: through immersion into nature.
-Mages earn their ability by hard work and study.
+Mages earn their abilities by hard work and study.

 ## Non-Spellcasters

 Most gaians have a close connection to the earth and to nature, and, as a result, many of them develop the ability to cast a druid cantrip or two.
-A PC with both Wisdom and Charisma of 12 or higher is eligible for the Druid Cantrip Feat at first level, which gives them a single cantrip.
-This Feat can be taken multiple times, up to the sum of the PCs Wisdom and Charisma bonuses.
+A PC with a Wisdom bonus is eligible for the Druid Cantrip Feat, which gives them a single cantrip.
+This Feat can be taken a number of times equal to 0 + Wisdom bonus.

 ## Availability of Magic Items

-Unlike other campaign settings, where magic weapons, armor, and miscellaneous items are common, in gaia such items are rare.
-Much more common are consumable magic items like potions and salves, which can be [easily created](#creating-magic-items) by druids (even PC druids) from naturally occurring ingredients and components.
+Unlike other campaign settings, where magic weapons, armor, and miscellaneous items are common, such items are rare.
+Much more common are consumable magic items like potions and salves, which can be [easily created](#creating-magic-items) by druids (including PC druids) from naturally occurring ingredients and components.

 Most villages have merchants that will carry magic trinkets and potions, although there are a lot of charlatains out there.
 A druid or mage of 2nd level or higher will be able to detect if an item is legitimately enchanted or not.